Pros

 Rewards Details

-- Earn 40,000 Membership Rewards® Points after you spend $2,000 on purchases on your new Card in your first 6 months of Card Membership.
+- Earn 60,000 Membership Rewards® Points after you spend $3,000 on purchases on your new Card in your first 6 months of Card Membership.
+Plus, earn 20% back on eligible travel and transit purchases made during your first 6 months of Card Membership, up to $200 back in the form of a statement credit.

-- Earn 3X Membership Rewards® Points on Restaurants worldwide, including takeout and delivery in the US.
+- Earn 3X Membership Rewards® points on eligible purchases at restaurants worldwide, including takeout and delivery in the US.

-- Receive up to $189 per calendar year in statement credits, when you pay for a CLEAR® membership with the American Express® Green Card.
+- $189 CLEAR Plus Credit: Receive up to $189 per calendar year in statement credits when you pay for your CLEAR Plus membership (subject to auto-renewal) with the American Express® Green Card.

 - Terms Apply.